 A literature review was undertaken in order to learn more about evidence-based physical therapy interventions for pregnancy-related pelvic girdle pain.
 All relevant articles were found through a search of PubMed, CINAHL, and Cochrane Library.
 Search terms included: pelv* pain*, pregnan*, phys* ther*, sacroiliac, dysfun*, intervene*.
 The search was conducted between February 2019 and March 2019.
 For inclusion in this review, studies had to meet the following criteria: involved women with pelvic girdle pain who were pregnant or </= six months postpartum, randomized controlled trials or systematic reviews.
 All articles were reviewed for suitability by the author.
 Eight articles were included in this literature review, five of these articles were randomized trials and three were systematic reviews.5-12

 Three of the eight studies examined were randomized controlled trials (RCT) that included the use of a control group where no treatment outside of normal pre and postnatal care was provided.
 Of these three studies, one study utilized two intervention groups aiming to assess the use of a combination of sacroiliac bracing and stabilization exercise versus exercise alone.10 The next RCT compared two intervention groups who were given a sacroiliac brace, and patient education.
-One of these intervention groups, one group was given group exercise class and the other was given individualized therapeutic exercise sessions.8 The final RCT examined the impact of a supervised exercise program consisting of aerobic and resistance exercises.6 All three studies demonstrated a moderate to large effect size for the use of physical therapy exercise to reduce pain and disability during pregnancy.6,8,10 Two of these studies demonstrated a large effect size for the use of a sacroiliac brace to reduce pelvic girdle pain during pregnancy.8,10 Two of the studies utilized the Visual Analog Scale (VAS) to measure patient pain ratings,8,10 one of the studies utilized a numeric rating scale to analyze pain.6 The Pelvic Girdle Questionnaire (PGQ) was utilized in two of the studies to analyze pain and functional limitation.6,10 One study did not cite the specific functional outcome measure used to assess functional limitation/disability, instead the authors cite the use of a “questionnaire”.8
+One of these intervention groups, one group was given group exercise class and the other was given individualized therapeutic exercise sessions.8 The final RCT examined the impact of a supervised exercise program consisting of aerobic and resistance exercises.6 All three studies demonstrated a moderate to large effect size between pre and post intervention measures for the use of physical therapy exercise to reduce pain and disability during pregnancy.6,8,10 Two of these studies demonstrated a large effect size between pre and post intervention measures for the use of a sacroiliac brace to reduce pelvic girdle pain during pregnancy.8,10 Two of the studies utilized the Visual Analog Scale (VAS) to measure patient pain ratings,8,10 one of the studies utilized a numeric rating scale to analyze pain.6 The Pelvic Girdle Questionnaire (PGQ) was utilized in two of the studies to analyze pain and functional limitation.6,10 One study did not cite the specific functional outcome measure used to assess functional limitation/disability, instead the authors cite the use of a “questionnaire”.8

-Two of the eight studies reviewed were randomized clinical trials Of these studies, one sought to compare the difference between three differing physical therapy protocols aimed at addressing pelvic girdle painThis study demonstrated a small effect size for the reduction of pain with use of a sacroiliac brace and patient education related to body mechanics and back safety.7 These authors utilized the VAS scale and a pain map to assess the participants’ pain levels.
+Two of the eight studies reviewed were randomized clinical trials and did not include the use of a control group.
+Of these studies, one sought to compare the difference between three differing physical therapy protocols aimed at addressing pelvic girdle pain.
+Researchers provided a sacroiliac brace, patient education, and home exercise program to three groups, respectively; the first group had no additional intervention, the second group had the addition of in-clinic group exercise, and the third group had the addition of an individualized in-clinic exercise program.
+This study demonstrated a small effect size when comparing pre and post intervention measures for the reduction of pain with use of a sacroiliac brace and patient education related to body mechanics and back safety.7 These authors utilized the VAS scale and a pain map to assess the participants’ pain levels.
 The final study compared physical therapy treatment utilizing stabilization exercises versus physical therapy intervention that did not involve specific stabilization exercises.
 This study demonstrated a large effect size for the use of “specific” stabilization exercises to reduce pain, improve function and quality of life.12 The author of this study utilized the VAS to assess pain, Modified Oswestry LBP disability scale to analyze functional limitation, and the SF-36 survey to assess participants perceived quality of life.